AOE-Developers/EasyFluid-dev/README.md

 It can also help experienced users save a lot of workload.

+Instructions

   First clone the package and extract the zip.

   The addon file is the zip file

   To install it in blender, just go to the preferences window and go to addons

   Click install and go to the the place where the addon is located.

   Over there click install, and there you have it.

   To use the adddon, you can find it in the header, but you can also find it in the side panel under EasyFluid

-You aalso have a preferences window for customisations
+  You also have a preferences window for customisations